legendlittle/Portfolio/README.md

 # Bootstrap-Portfolio
-This is my portfolio page rebuilt using Bootstrap
+This is my portfolio page rebuilt using the Bootstrap CSS Framework.

 ## Objective
 The objective of this project is to utilize the powerful CSS tool Bootstrap to rebuild a portfolio webpage that was previously styled and written without any pre-written CSS styling.